VandyAstroML/Vandy_Starting_Grad_School/docs/source/vanderbilt_phd_thesis.rst

 .. note::

-    In order for properly use the Makefile and compile :code:`thesis.tex`, you will need :code:`latexmk` installed.
+    In order to properly use the Makefile and compile :code:`thesis.tex`, you will need :code:`latexmk` installed.
 If you're on a MAC, you want to check out `the Latexmk documentation <https://mg.readthedocs.io/latexmk.html>`_, and make sure to have `MacTex <https://www.tug.org/mactex/>`_ installed